This Privacy Statement is effective July 31, 2014.

 Heroku reserves the right to use or disclose information provided if required by law or if the Company reasonably believes that use or disclosure is necessary to protect the Company’s rights and/or to comply with a judicial proceeding, court order, or legal process.

-To facilitate Heroku’s global operations, the Company may transfer and access Data About Heroku Customers from around the world, including the United States.
+To facilitate Heroku’s global operations, the Company may store, transfer and access Data About Heroku Customers around the world, including the United States and other countries in which the Company has operations.
 This Privacy Statement shall apply even if Heroku transfers Data About Heroku Customers to other countries.

 Heroku offers Customers and Visitors who provide contact information a means to choose how the Company uses the information provided.
 You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
 Additionally, you may send a request specifying your communications preferences to email@example.com.
 Customers cannot opt out of receiving transactional emails related to their account with Heroku or the Services.

-Customers may update or change their registration information by logging in to their accounts at http://heroku.com.
-Requests to access, change, or delete your information will be handled within 30 days.
+Customers may update or change their registration information by editing their user or organization record.
+You can update your information on the accounts page.
+For additional information not accessible from the accounts page, you can make a request to firstname.lastname@example.org.
+Requests to access, change, or delete this information will be handled within 30 days.

 Heroku uses appropriate administrative, technical, and physical security measures to protect Data About Heroku Customers.

-Questions regarding this Privacy Statement or the information practices of the Company’s Web site should be directed to firstname.lastname@example.org or by mailing Heroku Privacy, 650 7th St, San Francisco, CA 94103.
+Questions regarding this Privacy Statement or the information practices of the Company’s Web sites should be directed to email@example.com or by mailing Heroku Privacy, 650 7th St, San Francisco, CA 94103.